NadavPorat/4-IN-A-ROW/README.md

 ## :notebook: The steps for building this project:

-  1. lern vagrant
+  1. Lern virtual box
-  2. lern consul
+  2. Lern vagrant
-  3. lern apache2
+  3. Lern consul
-  4. how to config Vm and set conul as a server
+  4. How to config VM and set consul as a server
-  5. how to activate consul ui
+  5. How to activate consul ui
-  6. how the define memory and cpu for VM
+  6. How the define memory and cpu for VM
-  7. Multi-Machine - how we define and congig them, use same data center
+  7. Multi-Machine - how we define and config, use same data center for both VM
-  8. how to change listen port of apache
+  8. How to change listen port of apache
-  9. create health check
+  9. Create and register health check

   *base alot on the official guide of HashiCorp
    - https://learn.hashicorp.com/consul